jamowei/secure-wireguard-implementation/README.md

 To apply this setting run `sudo sysctl -p`.
 Then you can run your `docker-compose.yaml`via `podman-compose up -d`.

-*UFW*: Don't forget to open the specific port you need with `ufw allow 80/tcp comment my-app`.
+*UFW*: Don't forget to open the specific port you need with `sudo ufw allow 80/tcp comment my-app`.

 ## Additional Security Post Installation ##